Branding is, like, totally a big deal these days.

 If you’re using RPET bags to save the environment, why not play that piece up a bit?
 You can either choose bags in the color green, which studies show is associated with a perception of eco-friendliness.
 Although interestingly, studies also show that customers associate blue more strongly with “being green” than they do the color green itself.
 It’s food for thought.

-Your logo can also communication environmental friendliness to your customers.
+Your logo can also communicate environmental friendliness to your customers.
 Anything with leaves, branches, squirrels, birds, the sun, the wind and other outdoor, nature-inspired symbols can do the trick.

 Casual styles are perfect for home businesses, artists and small breweries.
 Your artwork should reflect this: looser lines, more hand-drawn patterns.
 You should also choose bags that play up the laidback nature of your biz, for instance with a Rip Stop Reusable Tee Shirt Bag.

 Your choice of bag can also indicate a high level of class or luxury, perfect for law firms or tech startups.
 Think clean lines, simple logos and clear, sans serif fonts.
-Then choose a structured bag that complements the look, such as the Gloss Laminated Bag.
+Then choose a structured bag that complements the look, such as our full color reusable laminated bags.

 Who would say no to branding your bag in more than one place?
 For instance, you might want to print your logo on the front and back of your bag.
 Keep in mind that your clients and customers, when using your bags out in the world, probably aren’t being careful to make sure your logo is facing outward – this approach solves that, and if it’s a little spendier, it’s worth it in the increased number of brand impressions.